You are here

 - Similarly, physicians should alert health plans if their network status changes and they are no longer participating in the plan so that provider directories can be updated.

-To help promote continuity of care, the final 2016 Benefit and Payment Parameters regulation encouraged federal marketplace-based network insurers to offer new enrollees transitional care for an ongoing course of treatment for a minimum of 30 days regardless of whether the provider was in the plan's network if the provider had delivered health services under an ongoing course of treatment in the last 90 days before the effective date of coverage.
+To help promote continuity of care in cases where a provider is terminated without cause, federal marketplace-based network insurers are required to allow an enrollee who is in active course of treatment to continue treatment until completion or 90 days, whichever is shorter, at in-network rates.
 Some states require plans (often managed care plans) to temporarily continue care provided by a health care provider that does not participate in the plan's network.
 A list of relevant state laws can be accessed here.

 Despite these policy improvements concerns about limited provider networks remain.
 Physicians and their patients should be aware that the ACA requires that non-grandfathered plans (i.e. most plans created after March 23, 2010) cover hospital emergency care and that plans provide coverage of emergency services without prior authorization and cannot charge higher cost-sharing for out-of-network emergency services.